Tensor diagrams and cluster algebras: Main results

 \section{Main results}

-After all the preparation of the preceding sections, the statement of our main theorem comes as no surprise.
+After all the preparation of the preceding sections, the statement of our main theorem comes as no surprise: for any choice of a non-alternating cyclic signature, the construction described in Section~\ref{sec:special-seeds} makes the ring of invariants~$R_\sigma(V)$ into a cluster algebra.
+Here is a precise statement:

-\begin{theorem} Let $\sigma$ be a non-alternating cyclic signature of type $(a,b)$, and let $P_\sigma$ be a convex $(a+b)$-gon with vertices colored according to~$\sigma$.
-Let $T$ be a triangulation of~$P_\sigma$ by its diagonals.
-Then the extended cluster~$\zz(T)$ and the quiver~$Q(T)$ constructed as described in Definitions~\ref{def:z(T)} and~\ref{def:Q(T)} form a seed in the quotient field of the ring of invariants~$R_\sigma(V)$ whose associated cluster algebra is~$R_\sigma(V)$:
+\begin{theorem} Let $\sigma$ be a non-alternating cyclic signature of type $(a,b)$, let $P_\sigma$ be a convex $(a+b)$-gon with vertices colored according to~$\sigma$, and let $T$ be a triangulation of~$P_\sigma$ by its diagonals.
+Then the extended cluster~$\zz(T)$ and the quiver~$Q(T)$ described in Definitions~\ref{def:z(T)} and~\ref{def:Q(T)} form a seed in the quotient field of the ring of invariants~$R_\sigma(V)$.
+The associated cluster algebra is~$R_\sigma(V)$:

 This cluster structure on $R_\sigma(V)$ does not depend on the choice of triangulation~$T$. \end{theorem}

 \begin{corollary} Any element of $R_\sigma(V)$, and in particular any web invariant, can be expressed as a Laurent polynomial in the elements of any extended cluster~$\zz(T)$. \end{corollary}